kedacore/keda-docs/content/docs/2.9/scalers/aws-dynamodb.md

 **Parameter list:**

 - `awsRegion` - AWS Region for the DynamoDB Table.
+- `awsEndpoint` - An optional endpoint URL that overrides the default AWS endpoint.
 - `tableName` - The target table where the scaler execute the query.
 - `targetValue` - The target value for the number of items retrieved by the query.
 - `activationTargetValue` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)